markstringer-dti/markstringer-dti.github.io/dti.md

 2. Give these things a score.
 A number showing how big they are relative to each other.
 3. Start to track progress.
 4. Put this progress on a chart.
-5. Deal with the wailing gnashing of teeth, personal attacks, threats, denial, backstabbing and underhand manoeuvres.
+5. Deal with the wailing gnashing of teeth.
+Deal with the personal attacks, threats, denial and backstabbing.
+Watch out for underhand manoeuvres.
 6. Some actual progress in the right direction.

-By doing this you're tapping into one of the fundamental ways of thinking identified by the Nobel prize winning psychologist Daniel Kahneman - "What you see is all there is."
-WYSIATI.
-Daniel Kahneman's point is that a lot of our irrational behaviour and poor thinking can be explained by understanding that we do our thinking based on what we can immediately bring to mind.
+By doing this you're tapping into one of the fundamental ways in which people think.
+This is identified by the Nobel prize winning psychologist Daniel Kahneman in his book "Thinking fast and slow."
+What's this way of thinking?

+>> What you see is all there is.

+Daniel Kahneman's point is that a lot of our irrational behaviour and poor thinking can be explained by this principle.
+We don't do our thinking based on all the facts.
+We do our thinking based on what we can immediately bring to mind.
 This has one very interesting implication.
 If you can change what people see, if you can change what they bring to mind, you can change what they think.

 This is what we're doing by collecting together a list of all the work that needs doing and then tracking progress through it.